clojure-grimoire/grimoire/resources/1.4.0/clojure.core/assoc!/docstring.md

-Alpha - subject to change.When applied to a transient map, adds mapping of key(s) toval(s).
-When applied to a transient vector, sets the val at index.Note - index must be <= (count vector).
+Alpha - subject to change.
+  When applied to a transient map, adds mapping of key(s) to val(s).
+When applied to a transient vector, sets the val at index.
+  Note - index must be <= (count vector).
 Returns coll.